NYCPlanning/docker-geosupport/README.md

 Thanks to [python-geosupport](https://github.com/ishiland/python-geosupport) python binding package for geosupport, we are able to localize our geocoding process.

 ## Instructions:
+> Note that as of 2020/10/13, the nycplanning/docker-geosupport image will be automatically updated whenever there's a new major rlease or upad release on [Bytes of the Big Apple](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-gde-home.page).
+Manual updates are still available but discouraged, and will be gradually deprecated.

 ### Build on your own machine
 1. Make sure you have docker installed
 2.